sgould/drwn/README.md

     git clone git@github.com:sgould/drwn.git darwin
     svn co https://github.com/sgould/drwn darwin

+If you have previously checked out code with "git clone" then you can obtain the latest changes with:

+    cd darwin; git pull

 Previously the Darwin software was stored in an Subversion repository at https://svn.anu.edu.au/AI/drwn.
 You can check out earlier versions (e.g., version 1.7) with: